JFK and the Mysterious Death of Columnist Dorothy Kilgallen

 However, it doesn't seem to make sense that Ruby would direct Kilgallen to District Attorney Garrison.
 How would that benefit him?
-Ruby was well aware that talking to Dorothy was the same as talking to a newspaper.
+Ruby was well aware that in talking to Dorothy he was talking to a newspaper.
 What does make sense is that he would direct her to New Orleans to meet with a Marcello informant.
 Ruby would want to somehow show the nation that his killing Oswald was justifiable and that a well planned conspiracy did in fact exist.

 Dorothy's Marriage, Affairs, and Death

 After 20 years of marriage to Richard Kollmar, a musical comedy actor and singer, the relationship between the two began to fizzle out.
 They had three children together but both led busy professional lives.
 Richard was extensively involved in his career as was Dorothy involved with hers, which included extensive travel, research, writing her column and her panelist position on What's my Line?
 Not to mention raising three children.

 Dorothy had reportedly come home one day and caught Richard in bed with a girlfriend in one of the bedrooms of their multilevel Manhattan townhouse.
 They continued to live together (up to the time of her death) but slept in separate bedrooms.
 According to friend, confidante, and hairdresser Marc Sinclair, Dorothy and Richard had no plans for divorce.
 This could have been due in part to their youngest child still living at home and a divorce generating bad publicity for Dorthy and Richard's careers.
 A memo later revealed that was passed to J. Edgar Hoover's desk from an informant stated that Richard had a [secret] separate apartment and had numerous affairs at that location with men and women both.